tajmone/sublime-alan-if/README.md

 This package also defines an __Alan Transcript__ syntax associated to the "`*.a3log`" file extension.
 While transcripts generated with the Alan interpreters usually have the "`.log`" file extensions, I've opted to associate this syntax to the  "`*.a3log`" extension because "`.log`" is used in so many different contexts that it didn't seem appropriate to enforce special settings on it.
 The  "`*.a3log`" extensions seemed a good compromise since it blends the "`.a3`" suffix (commonly used by Alan) with "`log`", so it should be an intuitive compromise.

+The syntax also syntax highlights the player input lines, capturing the prompt (assuming it's always "`>`"), strings and comments.
+The output text from the adventure is not highlighted, as the scope of this syntax is to provide easy color separation between player commands and game output text.

+In trasncripts of adventures which change the prompt (from the default "`>`" symbol) the player input line won't be captured and syntax highlighted.

+#### Alan Transcript Color Scheme

++ [`Alan Transcript.hidden-tmTheme`][Alan Transcript Theme]
++ [`Alan Transcript.YAML-propertyList-tmTheme`][Alan Transcript tmTheme YAML] (scheme source)

+This package also sets a predefined hidden color scheme to preview Alan Transcript files:

+![Screenshot of Alan Transcript file color scheme][Screenshot Alan Transcript Color Scheme]

+... which is intended to make previewing of game transcript files more pleasant to the eye.

+The color scheme is created by converting the YAML source file "[`Alan Transcript.YAML-propertyList-tmTheme`][Alan Transcript tmTheme YAML]" via [PackageDev]'s build system "[Convert to ... - Property List]"; since the YAML format is easier to maintain.

 # Requirements